 - UseResponse allows defining your business hours for the whole team or different agent teams if required;

-- Business hours have an impact on the company’s SLA rules which you can determine to prioritize one customer over others by providing him quicker support and set your support agents targets on ticket resolution or reply time;
+- Business hours have an impact on the company’s SLA rules which you can determine to prioritize one customers over the others by providing them quicker support and set your support agents targets on ticket resolution or reply time;

 - With UseResponse you can also identify if customers are satisfied with how you resolved the issue.

 UseResponse provides a variety of options to make your help center look the same way in design as your website or web application: